yohann69/Calendar/README.md

 ✅ Decipher the ICS file to be able to interpret it and display it in the calendar<br />
 ✅ Make the website responsive<br />
 ✅ Create a nice UI (with the w11 design codes) for the calendar page<br />
+✅ Display all courses of the week in the calendar<br />
+✅ Add the possibility to change the displayed week to another one<br />
+✅  Correct all language errors<br />
 ✅ ...
 <br />